aubreyrjones/lemon-py/README.md

 Historically, this project started out using `p` as the magic variable.
 But as I polished the interface and documentation, it became apparent that people might like to use `p` as a metavar much more than as the magic constructor.
-At the point, the only improvement I'm planning is automatic conversion of token to parse node types, if I can figure out how _not_ to pass a `Parser*` to every `Token`.
+At this point, the only improvement I'm planning is automatic conversion of token to parse node types, and only if I can figure out how _not_ to pass a `Parser*` to every `Token`.